About The Appraisal Foundation

 The Appraisal Foundation (Foundation) is the nation’s foremost authority on the valuation profession.
 The organization sets the Congressionally authorized standards and qualifications for real estate appraisers, and provides voluntary guidance on recognized valuation methods and techniques for all valuation professionals.
 This work advances the profession by ensuring that appraisals are independent, consistent, and objective.

 Headquartered in Washington, DC, the Foundation is directed by a Board of Trustees (BOT).
 The Foundation also ensures that the profession adapts to changing circumstances and continues to move forward through the work of its two independent boards: the Appraiser Qualifications Board (AQB) and the Appraisal Standards Board (ASB).
-To read more about our Boards, please visit our Board webpage located here.
-To download a factsheet on the Foundation, click here.
-To review FAQs about the Foundation, click here.
+For more information on the Foundation, download An Overview of The Appraisal Foundation or visit our FAQs page.

 In 1986, nine leading professional appraisal organizations in the United States and Canada formed an Ad Hoc Committee on the Uniform Standards of Professional Appraisal Practice (USPAP) in response to the crisis in the savings and loan industry.
 In 1987, the Committee established the Foundation to implement USPAP as the generally accepted set of appraisal standards in the United States.
 These organizations recognized the importance of ensuring that appraisals are based upon established, recognized standards.

 In 1989, the U.S. Congress enacted the Financial Institutions Reform, Recovery, and Enforcement Act